B2Gold (NYSE:BTG) Sees Strong Trading Volume

 Analyst Upgrades and Downgrades

-Separately, StockNews.com cut shares of B2Gold from a “buy” rating to a “hold” rating in a research report on Monday, August 8th.
+Separately, StockNews.com lowered B2Gold from a “buy” rating to a “hold” rating in a report on Monday, August 8th.

 B2Gold Corp. operates as a gold producer with three operating mines in Mali, the Philippines, and Namibia.
 It operates the Fekola Mine in Mali, the Masbate Mine in the Philippines, and the Otjikoto Mine in Namibia.
 The company also has an 25% interest in the Calibre Mining Corp.; and approximately 19% interest in BeMetals Corp.